-Tasks and criteria relate in the following way: EPIs are devised and implemented within an institutional context (1.3.1).
-EPIs target objectives by producing outcomes on environmental (1.3.2) and economic (1.3.3) dimensions.
-These outcomes are associated with transaction costs (3.1.4) and distribution patterns (1.3.5) that affect the social impact of an EPI.
+Tasks and criteria relate in the following way: EPIs target objectives by producing outcomes on environmental (1.3.1) and economic (1.3.2) dimensions.
+These outcomes are associated with distribution patterns (1.3.3) that affect the social impact of an EPI.
+Impacts for all three of these criteria are subject to the influence of institutions (1.3.4), which affect the process of implementing the EPI (1.3.5) and the transaction costs associated with design, implementation and operation (3.1.6).
 Observed outcomes reflect one realized set of potential outcomes.
-Future circumstances may not produce the same outcomes (for good or ill), so it's necessary to understand how the range of outcomes may vary (1.3.6).
-All of these criteria (institutions, environmental outcomes, costs and benefits, equity and robustness) affect EPI implementation and the potential for implementing the same EPI elsewhere (1.3.7).
+Future circumstances may not produce the same outcomes (for good or ill), so it's necessary to understand how the range of outcomes may vary with uncertainty (1.3.7).